darkawesome/blog/content/blog/Voronoi.md

 -   How do they link to the Moran scatterplot?

       **Looking at the scatter plot the map on the right shows our outliers and points deep within the cluster.
-While the one on the left looks more at the cluster itself with all of the points within it. ## P values**
+While the one on the left looks more at the cluster itself with all of the points within it.

 Change the critical threshold to 0.01, and to 0.1 and to 0.5.
 Each time, re-run the LISA code (everything including and below the critical code chunk, or run-all).
 Explain what is happening in terms of ozone pollution in California.